-In order for students to maintain Scholastic Eligibility, they must maintain a 2.0 grade point average, or be excluded from participation, until he/she achieves a 2.0 grade point average as per first quarter; first semester, third quarter; second semester.
+In order for students to maintain Scholastic Eligibility, they must maintain a 2.0 grade point average with no F grades, or be excluded from participation, until he/she achieves a 2.0 grade point average and no F grades as per first quarter; first semester, third quarter; second semester.
 (When grades are printed and made available to parents by the registrar.)